drivr-old/dd-common/README.md

 Modern mobile browsers should work without problems.

-**IE 8 is not officially supported at the moment**
-We are not in the position to guarantee IE8 support.
-If you need support for IE8 we would welcome a contributor who would like to take care about IE8.

-We believe that most of the directives would work OK after:
-* including relevant shims (for ES5 we recommend https://github.com/kriskowal/es5-shim)
-* taking care of the steps described in http://docs.angularjs.org/guide/ie

-We are simply not regularly testing against IE8.

-## Project philosophy

-### Native, lightweight directives

-TODO:
-The goal is to provide **native AngularJS directives** without any dependency on jQuery or Bootstrap's JavaScript.
-It is often better to rewrite an existing JavaScript code and create a new, pure AngularJS directive.
-Most of the time the resulting directive is smaller as compared to the original JavaScript code size and better integrated into the AngularJS ecosystem.

-### Customizability

-All the directives in this repository should have their markup externalized as templates (loaded via `templateUrl`).
-In practice it means that you can **customize directive's markup at will**.
-One could even imagine providing a non-standard version of the templates!

-### Take what you need and not more

-Each directive has its own AngularJS module without any dependencies on other modules or third-party JavaScript code.
-In practice it means that you can **just grab the code for the directives you need** and you are not obliged to drag the whole repository.

 ### Quality and stability

-Directives should work.
+Components should work.
 All the time and in all browsers.
-This is why all the directives have a comprehensive suite of unit tests.
-All the automated tests are executed on each checkin in several browsers: Chrome, ChromeCanary, Firefox, Opera, Safari, IE9.
+This is why all the components have a comprehensive suite of unit tests.
+All the automated tests are executed on each checkin.
 In fact we are fortunate enough to **benefit from the same testing infrastructure as AngularJS**!

 ## Support